Why a blog about round houses?

 They seem worthy of the pixels.

-Although round houses are rare compared to their rectangular brethren, there are still lots of them; in fact, as I found after a couple of web searches, their variety is stunning.
+Although round houses are relatively rare, there are still lots of them; in fact, as I found after a couple of web searches, their variety is stunning.
 On this site, I’ve collected some of the more interesting round house examples, from landmark structures designed by prominent architects to eccentric self-built follies.
 Some are beautiful; some are bold; some are odd, and some are ugly.